Black Nerve

 The clan fought back.
 Simple self-defense.
 Immediately, the purge worsened the eel wars, because a Wormthew could flee to an eeling pit and deliberately turn its recurive processes to expansion.
 If a deviant pit was a threat, try a pit with actual, malicious intelligence driving it.
 But again, the Third Dominion had the Thimithi, a clan with secret techniques specifically designed for mass extermination.
 It wasn’t a question of if they’d win the eel wars, but what it’d cost.

-The Eeling Pit #59 lies near the southern coast of the heartlands.
+Eeling Pit #59 lies near the southern coast of the heartlands.
 The eels swam in a resevoir of water siphoned from a river rushing to the sea.
-Centuries ago, that resevoir was built and provided water to the capitol city of Wingrav.
-It had a new name now, sacked in the great war, but more bugs — the Third Dominon liked to pack populations tight.
+Centuries ago, that resevoir was built and provided water to the capital city of Wingrav.
+It had a new name now, sacked in the great war, but more bugs now — the Third Dominon liked to pack populations tight.

 As the purge reached a climax, the last matriarch of the Wormthew clan, battle-queen Welgauth of Two Bodies, fled to Pit #59.